JimDesu/basis-lang/spec.md

 ### 2.2 Top-Level Definition Forms

-A Basis source file may contain any of sixteen top-level definition forms, each introduced by a `.`-prefixed keyword.
+A Basis source file may contain any of eighteen top-level definition forms, each introduced by a `.`-prefixed keyword.
 The dot-prefix marks special forms so they are visually distinct from user-defined identifiers; the keyword itself names the kind of definition.
 The forms, alphabetically:

 - **`.alias` *Name*` = `*TypeExpression*** — Declares *Name* as a synonym for *TypeExpression*.
 Aliases erase entirely from the type system; the alias name and its right-hand side are interchangeable in both directions in all contexts.
 They introduce no new type identity.